Our goal is to make the Pomfret Experience accessible to families at every income level.

 The deadline for new families to apply for financial aid is February 1.
 The deadline for returning families to apply is January 1.

 What if my tax return for last year is not available by the deadline?

-In this case, please be sure to submit your most recent W-2 form, and a signed copy of your latest filed federal income tax return, with all corresponding schedules.
-Then submit your return for last year as soon as it is available.
-Please note that all awards are based on your return for last year.
+In this case, please be sure to submit your most recent W-2 and a signed copy of your most recently filed federal income tax return, with all corresponding schedules.
+Once you receive your return for last year, please submit it as soon as it is available.
+All tax forms must be uploaded on the SSS website.

 Does applying for financial aid hurt my child’s chances of being admitted?

-Due to our limited budget, we are only able to offer a financial aid award to a small percentage of students who have applied.
-Those students for whom we cannot offer a financial aid award will be placed on a financial aid waitlist.
+Although Pomfret benefits from a robust financial aid budget, the demand for aid always exceeds our supply.
+As such, we are only able to offer financial aid awards to a small percentage of students who apply.
+Those admitted students for whom we cannot offer a financial aid award will be placed on a financial aid waitlist.